gmac/graphql-stitching-ruby/docs/composer.md

 - **`query_name:`** _optional_, the name of the root query type in the composed schema; `Query` by default.
 The root query types from all location schemas will be merged into this type, regardless of their local names.

 - **`mutation_name:`** _optional_, the name of the root mutation type in the composed schema; `Mutation` by default.
 The root mutation types from all location schemas will be merged into this type, regardless of their local names.

+- **`subscription_name:`** _optional_, the name of the root subscription type in the composed schema; `Subscription` by default.
+The root subscription types from all location schemas will be merged into this type, regardless of their local names.

 - **`description_merger:`** _optional_, a [value merger function](#value-merger-functions) for merging element description strings from across locations.